liferay/liferay-frontend-source-formatter/README.md

 - Functions that are improperly formatted, such as `function (`
 - Function arguments that are improperly formatted, such as `.on('foo', function(event) {`
 - Invalid bracket placement, such as `){` or `} else {`
+- Properties or methods that are non-alphabetically listed
+- Trailing commas in arrays and objects
+- Variables that are all defined in one statement
+- Variables being passed to `Liferay.Language.get()`

 ## Installation